thierrygosselin/assigner/README.md

 ## New

+**v.0.2.6**
+* fst_WC84 is now a separate and very fast function that can compute: the overall and pairwise Weir and Cockerham 1984 Theta/Fst.
+Bootstrap resampling of markers is avalaible to build Confidence Intervals (For Louis Bernatchez and his students;).
+The estimates are available as a data frame and a matrix with upper diagonal filled with Fst values and lower diagonal filled with the confidence intervals.

 **v.0.2.5**
 * cleaner code for strata section
 * bug fix restricted to `assignment_ngs` + `assignment.analysis = "adegenet"` + `sampling.method = "ranked"`.